jarviscanada/jarvis_data_eng_CatalinaGalan/core_java/grep/README.md

 ```
 ### To use with Docker:
 #### Setup:
-Pull the Docker image and verify:
+Pull the Docker image and verify it:
 ```bash
 docker pull catagalan/grep:0.0.1
 docker image ls | grep "grep"